caitlincoffey/SoftSysSynth/reports/report.md

 For this project, we wanted to create a synthesizer.
 We started off with a rather unclear idea of how the synthesizer worked, and what it was capable of.
 After clearing our confusion, we hoped to program the synthesizer to play any song, given a midi file.
 In our excitement, we scoped the project to be more than was feasible in the time left.

 What we have produced is a synthesizer capable of producing several different waveforms, which have different sound textures.
-The machine can create a melody if it is programmed to play a predefined sequence of pitches. nnected to 6 buttons, and we are experimenting with having a different sound quality implemented by each button.
+The machine can create a melody if it is programmed to play a predefined sequence of pitches.
+It is connected to 6 buttons, and we are experimenting with having a different sound quality implemented by each button.
 We also have a slider that controls volume- another extension (if we have extra time) would be to give each button a slider for adjusting volume, or bending pitch.
 Ultimately, the result will be a synthesizer that allows you to mix whatever midi track you give it.  <br>

 ___